pbstark/Repro-s159-f19/syllabus18.md

 Examples will be drawn from a variety of fields, including agriculture, health, and climate.

-There will be roughly five small assignments and several larger projects.
+There will be roughly six small assignments and six larger projects.
 Much of the work will be collaborative in groups of 4-5.
 You will be asked to review your own contributions and each others contributions to group projects.
-There will not be a final exam, but there will be final presentations of group work.
+There will not be a midterm or final exam, but there will be final presentations of group work.

 ## Administrativia